The Catherine Acuff Awards

 Get InvolvedJoin Us

-Catherine Acuff, PhD was a psychologist in independent practice, a faculty member of the University of Hartford, a long-time member of CPA, a leader within CPA- which included a term as president of the Association, a policy analyst, a candidate for president of the American Psychological Association, and so much more.
+Catherine Acuff, PhD was a psychologist in independent practice, a faculty member of the University of Hartford, a long-time member and former president of CPA, a policy analyst, a candidate for president of the American Psychological Association, and so much more.
 She died at the young age of 51 years and is remembered by her CPA colleagues as a bright, passionate woman and a devoted advocate- “as strong an advocate as we’ve ever had”- for the profession of psychology, both here in Connecticut as well as on a national level.

-The Catherine Acuff Advocacy Award: Current membership in the Connecticut Psychological Association in any of the following membership categories: Fellow, Full, Associate, Unlicensed, Senior, or Student.
+Eligibility for The Catherine Acuff Advocacy Award: Current membership in the Connecticut Psychological Association in any of the following membership categories: Fellow, Full Associate, Unlicensed, Senior, or Student.
 Conference and mentoring awards are limited to students and early career professionals (individuals within 7 years of the receipt of the doctoral degree).

 Application